astillsjr/6.1040-gp-backend/design/concepts/UserAuthentication/UserAuthentication.md

 **notes**:
   * Sessions are stored separately from users to support multiple concurrent sessions per user and proper token management.
   * Access tokens are not stored in state as they are stateless JWTs validated by signature.
 Only refresh tokens are stored for revocation purposes.
+  * Access tokens are short-lived (15 minutes) and can be refreshed using the `refreshAccessToken` action without requiring re-authentication.
+  * Refresh tokens are long-lived (7 days) and stored in the database, allowing for immediate revocation.
+  * Email addresses are normalized (trimmed and lowercased) during registration to prevent duplicate accounts with different casing.
   * Email is required for account recovery and notifications, though the notification delivery itself is handled by the Notifications concept.